cjoakim/azu-js/docs/typings-1.0.2.md

 ```
 /**
- * Configurable logger class used by azu-js; optionally uses Winston.
+ * Lightweight and configurable logger class used by azu-js; optionally
+ * uses a Logger object from the winston npm package.
+ *
  * Logging levels for "normal" code events vs "errors/exceptions"
+ * can be configured from verbose-to-silent on a class-by-class basis
+ * in the azu-js package.
+Each azj-js class is assigned a default
- * can be configured.
+ * logger in the constructor, but this value can be reassigned as needed.
+ *
  * Chris Joakim, Microsoft, 2023
  */
 import { Logger } from "winston";